gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 **However, it is not advisable for rookie teams to play defense** due to the specific rules surrounding this strategy.
 If a team wishes to execute a defensive strategy, be sure to read all the rules as defense can easily incur penalties/cards if done improperly.

-Fully driver-controlled driving to Partially automated tasks
+Fully driver-controlled driving → Partially automated tasks
 ------------------------------------------------------------

 .. important:: Autonomous should not be limited to only the autonomous mode.
 Automating simple tasks can be a real time-saver and efficiency boost to teams.